📝 Seasonality and purchasing · ⏱️ 3 min read

 What if my worst case scenario shows a loss?

-Then the seasonal dish is too risky.
-Consider a higher selling price, cheaper ingredients, or a different dish.
-Seasonal dishes must always at least break even.
+Then the seasonal dish carries too much risk.
+Consider raising the selling price, finding cheaper ingredients, or choosing a different dish entirely.
+Seasonal dishes must at least break even in worst case scenarios.

 Should I account for labor costs in my scenarios?

-Only if the seasonal dish requires extra staff (complex preparation).
-Normal labor costs are already in your general cost structure and don't need to be included.
+Only if the seasonal dish requires extra staff for complex preparation.
+Normal labor costs are already built into your general cost structure.
+Don't double-count existing overhead expenses.

 How do I prevent over-ordering for a seasonal dish?